 So, if you want to make sure your emails are arriving at their intended destination and staying out of the intended spam folder, you’ll need to increase your email reputation.
 Follow these helpful steps.

 1) Check Sender’s Reputation

 The first step is to figure out what your current sender score is.
 You can do this online using a service like SenderScore.
 It’s important to stay on top of this score as the lower the score, the harder it’ll be to send emails.
 In fact, 83% of the time an email is not delivered to an inbox, it is due to a poor sender reputation.

 And, when your fundraising revenue relies on a successful email campaign, this can be a real challenge.

 If your emails are consistently getting flagged by your supporters, are you sure they want to be receiving them in the first place?

-Using an opt-in, or even a dual opt-in depending on whether you comply with CAN-SPAM or CASL regulations helps fine tune your mailing list to ensure your recipients know who you are, know what you plan to send, and are expecting it in their inbox.
+Using an opt-in, or even a dual opt-in to verify email addresses depending on whether you comply with CAN-SPAM or CASL regulations helps fine-tune your mailing list to ensure your recipients know who you are, know what you plan to send, and are expecting it in their inbox.

 This will help boost your engagement and lift your sending reputation.

 - Do not purchase email lists: Trust us, it’s never a good idea and will always harm more than it helps.